cardboard-iguana/cardboard-iguana.com/log/2021-11-08-tryhackme-complete-beginner.md

 .\winPEASx64.exe
 ```

 Interestingly, while WinPEAS notes that ASCServie.exe is vulnerable to an overwrite, it looks like it misses the fact that the compromised user can restart it.
-That said, WinPEAS does display *a lot* more information than PowerUp, so it might be useful to run *both*...
+That said, WinPEAS does display *a lot* more information than PowerUp, so it might be useful to run *both*…

 Useful PowerShell commands: